Don't Disturb This Groove (song)

-"Don't Disturb This Groove" is a song by the synthpop/R&B duo The System, from the 1987 album of the same name.
-The song was written by The System's David Frank and Mic Murphy.
+"Don't Disturb This Groove" is a song by the synthpop/R&B duo the System, from the 1987 album Don't Disturb This Groove.
+The song was written by the System's David Frank and Mic Murphy.
 It was released as the album's first single.

 In May 1987, the song reached number 1 on the US Billboard R&B Singles chart, spending one week on top.
 It was later a hit on the Billboard Hot 100 during the summer of 1987 as well, peaking at number 4 in July.